New-Vision-2050/Contsrix_Core_Api/PRD_Employee_Attendance_System_Flutter_Mobile.md

 USER (via Cascade AI)

 ## 3. Date
-2025-06-18
+**Created:** 2025-06-18
+**Last Updated:** 2025-06-21

 ## 4. Problem Statement / Goal
 *   Provide a convenient and efficient native mobile experience (iOS and Android) for employees to perform essential attendance and leave management tasks on the go.
 *   Enable supervisors to quickly manage team leave requests from their mobile devices.
-*   Ensure secure and reliable integration with the Contsrix_Core_Api backend.
+*   **API Integration:** RESTful API integration with the Contsrix_Core_Api backend following these patterns:
+    * Response handling aligned with backend Json::item() and Json::items() format
+    * Request payloads structured to match backend Form Request expectations
+    * Proper handling of pagination metadata from backend responses
+    * JWT token management with automatic refresh capabilities
 *   Focus on core functionalities suitable for a mobile context, prioritizing ease of use and quick interactions.

 ## 5. Target Audience / User Stories